Introduction

 - Drywall is hung, taped, and finished

-The space begins to feel like part of the home.
+This is the “turning point” where the space begins to feel like part of the home.

 Phase 4: Finishes & Final Details (Weeks 15–18)